Compile Java classes to native code prior to launching the virtual machine.

 Risks and Assumptions

 It’s possible that the use of pre-compiled code could result in less-than-optimal code being used, resulting in a loss of performance.
 Performance testing shows that some applications benefit from AOT-compiled code, while others clearly show regressions.
 Since the AOT feature is an opt-in feature, possible performance regressions with user applications are avoidable.
-If a user finds that an application starts up more slowly, or doesn't reach the expected peak performance, they can just switch AOT off with the
+If a user finds that an application starts up more slowly, or doesn't reach the expected peak performance, or crash, they can just switch AOT off with the

 -XX:-UseAOT flag, or remove any AOT libraries.